 We have a lot more information that you might find helpful.
 Explore www.cancer.org or call our National Cancer Information Center toll-free number, 1-800-227-2345.
 We’re here to help you any time, day or night.

 National organizations and websites*

 Along with the American Cancer Society, other sources of information and support include:

 Toll-free number: 1-800-955-4572

-Has a variety of service programs and resources available throughout the US and Canada including: the Information Resource Center, staffed by health care professionals, available via the toll-free number; free publications on all forms of leukemia and related topics; First Connection, a telephone-based peer support network for patients and survivors; family support groups; education teleconferences and Webcasts – a schedule is on the website.
+Has a variety of service programs and resources available throughout the US and Canada including: the Information Resource Center, staffed by health care professionals, available via the toll-free number; free publications on all forms of leukemia and related topics; First Connection, a phone-based peer support network for patients and survivors; family support groups; education teleconferences and webcasts – a schedule is on the website.

 National Cancer Institute (NCI)

 Toll-free number: 1-800-422-6237 (1-800-4-CANCER)

 Offers a wide variety of free, accurate, up-to-date information about cancer to patients, their families, and the general public; also can help people find clinical trials in their area.

 National Coalition for Cancer Survivorship (NCCS)